Nipple clamp: Technique

 As the nipples are an erogenous zone, nipple clamps can be used to heighten sensation and may lead to orgasm.
 BDSM practices, such as the use of a safeword, are often employed when nipple clamps are used.
-Before the clamps are applied the nipples are typically stimulated manually or orally to prepare them.
+Before the clamps are applied, the nipples are typically stimulated manually or orally to prepare them.
 Pulling on the nipples to elongate them makes it easier to attach the clamps.
 Once the nipples are erect they are held taut and the "jaws" of the clamps are closed slowly, usually on the base of the nipples where they meet the areolae as this area is less sensitive than the tip.
 The technique for ensuring a firm grip on the nipples varies depending on their size.
 Small nipples are often clamped along with part of the areolae, while large nipples are sometimes clamped without first being erected.
-Subsequently the tension is increased, and this is often accompanied by additional manual or oral stimulation.
+Subsequently, the tension is increased, and this is often accompanied by additional manual or oral stimulation.

 For safety reasons the length of time for which nipple clamps are worn is limited.
 Bruising and soreness can result if they are used for more than 10 minutes at a time.
 If the blood circulation to the nipple is cut for too long there is also a risk of damage to the tissue and nerves.
 Changes in skin colour can be used to determine the level of blood flow, which needs to be re-established regularly to prevent any permanent damage.
-When the clamps are removed the restricted blood flow rushes back into the nipples and releases oxytocin, a hormone associated with orgasm.
+When the clamps are removed, the restricted blood flow rushes back into the nipples and releases oxytocin, a hormone associated with orgasm.
 This can make skin sensations more intense and pleasurable.
 The restriction and reintroduction of blood flow into the nipples can be painful, and this is used as part of some BDSM activities such as breast torture.

 Nipple clamps are also be used in BDSM for predicament bondage.
-They can be connected to a secondary attachment point such as a hook on a wall or a piece or furniture so that the wearer is unable to move without pulling on their nipples.
-To avoid this they have to remain in a position which is uncomfortable or in which they can be tickled or tortured.
-Similarly nipple clamps can be attached to a leash allowing the wearer to be led by their clamps.
+They can be connected to a secondary attachment point such as a hook on a wall or a piece of furniture so that the wearer is unable to move without pulling on their nipples.
+To avoid this they have to remain in a position that is uncomfortable or in which they can be tickled or tortured.
+Similarly, nipple clamps can be attached to a leash, allowing the wearer to be led by their clamps.

-After the clamps are removed it is common to soothe the nipples with ice, lotion, or aloe.
+After the clamps are removed, it is common to soothe the nipples with ice, lotion, or aloe.